ccmmf/workflows/phase_1a_single_site_almond/README.md

   - `02_prep_add_precip_to_clim_files.sh` artificially adds precipitation to the Sipnet clim files, crudely approximating irrigation.
   - `03_prep_ic_build.R` extracts initial aboveground carbon from a locally downloaded LandTrendr biomass map, retrieves initial soil moisture anbd soil organic carbon, and samples from all of these to create initial condition files.
 * Run Sipnet on the prepared inputs.
   - `04_run_model.R` and its input file `single_site_almond.xml` runs an ensemble of 100 Sipnet simulations sampling from the uncertainty in weather, initial biomass and soil conditions, and parameter values.
-It also performs a one-at-a-time sensitivity analysis on the parameters and creates visualizations of the results.
-Run it as `./04_run_model.R --settings=single_site_almond.xml 2>&1 | tee pecan_workflow_runlog.txt`
+It also creates visualizations of the results, and can perform a one-at-a-time sensitivity analysis on the parameters (but this is turned off by default for speed.
+To enable it, uncomment the `sensitivity.analysis` section of `single_site.almond.xml`).
+Run it as `./04_run_model.R --settings=single_site_almond.xml 2>&1 | tee pecan_workflow_runlog.txt`.

 * Analyze the results.
   - `05_validation.Rmd` shows validation comparisons between the model predictions and site-level measurements of SOC, biomass, NPP, and ET.